Janine Wiedel: 2000s

 Between 2001 and 2005 Wiedel documented the lives of the multicultural community in St Agnes Place, a squatted street in South London.
 In 2005 two hundred riot police evicted the occupants from 21 of the houses, leaving 150 homeless.
 Wiedel's photographs are a lasting record of their lives, stories and eventual eviction.
-Between 2002 and 2006 Wiedel photographed the Rastafarian and BAME community in London which included a food growing and food awareness programme in Brixton.
-The food awareness programme was funded by London 21 and the Scarman Trust.
-In 2006 Wiedel co-ordinated and organised a talk, Groundation concert and multiscreen photographic presentation of the London Rastafarian community for the Profile Intermedia 9 conference called The Tower of Babel at the Power House, Bremen, Germany.
+Between 2002 and 2006 Wiedel photographed the Rastafarian and BAME community in London which included a food growing and food awareness programme (funded by London 21 and the Scarman Trust) in Brixton.
+In 2006 Wiedel co-ordinated and organised a talk, Groundation concert and multiscreen photographic presentation of the London Rastafarian community for the Profile Intermedia 9 conference The Tower of Babel at the Power House, Bremen, Germany.

-In 2016 Wiedel spent six months photographing in the Calais Jungle and the Grande-Synthe refugee camp in Dunkirk resulting in an exhibition In Transit: Life in the Refugee Camps of Northern France.
+In 2016 Wiedel spent six months photographing in the Calais jungle and the Grande-Synthe refugee camp in Dunkerque, resulting in an exhibition In Transit: Life in the Refugee Camps of Northern France.

 From 1968 to the present Wiedel has been documenting protest, protest movements and multicultural communities.
 In 1974 Wiedel established a photo library which continues to be updated.
 Since 2003 the collection has been in the process of digitisation.
-Throughout her career, she has undertaken freelance commissions and taught in Universities and Art & Design Colleges as a part-time visiting lecturer.
+Throughout her career, she has undertaken freelance commissions and taught in universities and art & design colleges as a part-time visiting lecturer.

 Wiedel's exhibition Vulcan's Forge, originally shown at The Photographers' Gallery in London in 1979, returned to the West Midlands in November 2021.
 She wanted to invoke memories and revisit the images of how people worked and what their workplaces were like in the late 1970s.
 The exhibition was recreated at The Hive in the Jewellery Quarter of Birmingham from November 2021 to January 2022.
 This follow-up project included an appeal on local news to the people of Stoke-on-Trent to help find those who appeared in the photographs.
 As a result, Birmingham author Andy Conway was reunited with Wiedel who had photographed him as a schoolboy waiting at a factory gate 45 years previously.

+In 2024 Wiedel republished her book Vulcans Forge, Industries of the West Midlands 1977-1979, in a large format with Bluecoat Press, incorporating a foreword by photographer Josh Allen.